CarlosRodriguez260/LocalMonorepoCluster/README.md

 ## On POSIX

-Untested
+Untested.

+## Needs to be fixed

+- `Petshop API <-> Petshop Web App` communication not established yet.

 ## Future Additions

-- More Apps
+- More Apps.
-- More Shell Scripts
+- More Shell Scripts.
-- Ingress Controller
+- Ingress Controller.
     + Useful for exposing certain apps to the internet.